swimmingly/swimmingly.github.io/_pages/other/individualism.md

 8. Damages are made up for with money, not punishment.
 9. Recognition of the rights of everyone, including children; and liberation of all rightful activity, including the slow suicide of decadence and dissipation, restores natural incentives.
 Crime stops paying.
 Rather than the state, crime will wither away.

-_The Market for Liberty_ by the Tannehills explains this in detail.
+_The Market for Liberty_ by Morris and Linda Tannehill explains this in detail.
 They show the intriguing role of insurance companies in funding and organizing most state functions, including armies and weapons of mass destruction.
-The cost of governance can down to normal rates of profitability of business.
+The cost of governance can go down to match normal rates of profitability of business.

-The Tannehills only err in saying that non-centralized provision of governance services implies the absence of a government or state.
+The Tannehills like the anarcho-capitalists who taught and published them, only err in saying that non-centralized provision of governance services implies the absence of a government or state.
 No, it just means the state is distributed among the entire population. _The Moon is a Harsh Mistress_ by Robert Heinlein and _Atlas Shrugged_ by Ayn Rand (especially part 3, chapters 1-2) show this in action.

 Ayn Rand erred with everyone else in assuming a state means a _centralized_ state.
 Its monopoly on the rightful use of force follows, and she affirmed it.
-But distribution renders the issue moot.
+Distribution renders the issue moot.

 But she was fundamentally right in asserting the political nature of man, thus his need for a state and for lawful control of its use of force.
 Man possesses the faculty of choice.
 He can err dangerously or do evil.
 He needs guiding principles.
 Occasionally, he must be stopped by force.

 To deny what a thing is is to deny _that_ it is.
-Its destruction follows logically.
+Its destruction logically follows.
 To deny man's political nature is to deny his life.
-To deny the state logically requires force.
-It disarms everyone and leads to totalitarian dictatorship.
+To deny the state, an ineradicable fact of human society logically requires politically motivated force, ie, state action.
+It disarms everyone and results in totalitarian dictatorship.
 Note that an individual is still in control.
 But not of himself.
 Of everyone.

 Thus every collectivist movement has an anarchist vanguard.
 Every collectivist regime comes to power using anarchy: destruction of the last of the existing state (which was eroded through a generations-long campaign of ideological subversion).
 This leads to even more death.
 Good politics should improve things from the first moment, not make them worse.